jacqueline-wong/CEE4530/Lab1/team10_lab1.md

 Figure 2: A graph of absorbance against red dye concentration for concentration ranging from 0 mg/L to 20 mg/L. There appears to be a linear relationship between 0 to 20 mg/L that follows Beer's law.

-The photometer has a limited range of absorbance that can be detected.
-From 0 to 2 mg/L, the absorbance of red dye does not increase linearly, likely due to the these points being under the detection limit of the instrument.
-From 2 mg/L to 20 mg/L, there appears to be a linear relationship between absorbance and concentration (Figure 1).
-However, at concentrations higher than 20 mg/L (not graphed), this linear relationship no longer exists, likely due to these points being out of the instrument's measurement range.

 <b> 3.
 What is the value of the extinction coefficient, ε?</b>